 Additionally, I really enjoy the weapons that Lara has access to.
 Her bow is the first weapon you gather in the game and after various levels, you can get fire arrows which are even more fun to use.
 The assault rifle is another definite favorite of mine, especially in huge fight sequences with multiple enemies shooting down at Lara.
 Weapon upgrades are awesome and I had the rifle fully upgraded first which made the weapon more useful.
 Lara can also gain skills that will help her throughout her adventure.
 There are skills that give you more XP to level up quicker, different take-down tactics, and more.

-The characters that aid Lara adds to the story.
-Conrad Roth is easily my favorite and not just because of his accent.
-He helps Lara through tough times and he gives her the pep talk she needs to be able to survive on the island.
+The characters that aid Lara add to the story.
+Conrad Roth is easily my favorite as he helps Lara through tough times and he gives her the pep talk she needs to be able to survive on the island.
 He is a crucial character in Lara’s development.
 Dr. James Whitman on the other hand is so arrogant, narcissistic, and annoying.
 If you beat the game, you will understand my frustration with Dr. Whitman.

 Lara can stumble upon collectibles that enhance the campaign.
 Lara can find journal entries that reveal the ulterior motives of certain characters, she can discover hidden artifacts and she can uncover hidden tombs.
 The tombs themselves often have puzzles to solve to help uncover more collectibles.
 I like the puzzles because they’re really challenging so it’s satisfying to complete each tomb.
 The collectibles are worth grabbing and that’s the one part of the game I have left to complete.